dovreshef/clickhouse-binary/README.md

   those). `LowCardinality(DateTime64)` and nested low-cardinality are rejected.
 - `Map` keys cannot be `Nullable` or `LowCardinality(Nullable(...))`.

-Dynamic and JSON v3 RowBinary encodings are planned but not implemented yet.
+JSON v3 RowBinary encodings are planned but not implemented yet.

+Dynamic values embed the concrete type inline using ClickHouse binary type encoding; use `Value::Dynamic`/`Value::DynamicNull` when writing.

 ## Codec Notes